News & Events

 Protect yourself against Legionnaires’ disease

-The warmer months are the perfect time to be out in the garden.
+Warmer weather in spring and daylight saving brings many New Zealanders out into the garden.
 It’s also unfortunately the time when gardeners are most at risk of catching Legionnaires’ disease from bags or bulk loads of potting mix and compost.

-Gardeners are being urged to take care with potting mix and compost – with 32 cases of the disease already confirmed in the region this year.
+Gardeners are being urged to take care with potting mix and compost – with 108 cases of the disease already confirmed across the country this year.

 “It’s caused by the Legionella bacteria that live in moist organic material and people can catch the disease by breathing in airborne droplets or particles containing the bacteria.